Supreme Court to rule on suspension of Parliament: What you need to know

 Advertising

-For fans of constitutional law – and the live stream was accessed 4.4 million times on the first day, so apparently there are a lot of them – the case has been a historic test of the separation of powers between the Government, Parliament and the courts.
+For fans of constitutional law – the live stream was accessed 4.4 million times on the first day – the case has been a historic test of the separation of powers between the Government, Parliament and the courts.

+Over three days, lawyers for all sides – including former prime minister Sir John Major – argued over issues including the Prime Minister’s motive for suspending Parliament and whether judges should have any role in deciding on the issue.

 Advertising